SeaQL/seaql.github.io/SeaORM/docs/05-migration/01-setting-up-migration.md

 Done!
 ```

-You should have a migration directory like below.
+You should have a migration directory with structure like below.

 ```
 migration